 Outcomes

-- No dielectric change / gas composition change as a result of the leak repair
+No dielectric change/gas composition change as a result of the leak repair.

-- The gas analysis results after the leak repair do not suggest that the detected levels of nitrogen (N2) were higher than the ones that were detected during the preliminary tests.
+The gas analysis results after the leak repair do not suggest that the detected levels of nitrogen (N2) were higher than the ones that were detected during the preliminary tests.
 Moreover, the outcomes of the high voltage performance testing do not indicate the presence of conductive particles within the test sample volume following the casting process.
 The results suggest that there were no conductive particles deposited on the surface of the electrodes used within the high voltage test vessel.
 The results also suggested that the insulating performance of the gaseous insulating medium was not affected following the casting process.
 The variation found in the breakdown (U50%) among the different test cases was less than 3 %, which can potentially be attributed to the statistical variations of the test results.

-- No significant gas ingress into the pipes as a result of the leak repair
+No significant gas ingress into the pipes as a result of the leak repair.

-- The gas analysis after the high voltage testing did not indicate any N2 contamination, above the expected levels in the interconnected volumes of the test rig and the stainless-steel vessel.
+The gas analysis after the high voltage testing did not indicate any N2 contamination, above the expected levels in the interconnected volumes of the test rig and the stainless-steel vessel.

-- Conductivity of the joint improved after the repair
+Conductivity of the joint improved after the repair.

-- The obtained resistivity measurements indicate that the resulting encasement provides a more effective equipotential bond across the joint which results in an improved conductivity following the repair.
+The obtained resistivity measurements indicate that the resulting encasement provides a more effective equipotential bond across the joint which results in an improved conductivity following the repair.

-The original outcome of targeting a kit which required a single site visit to survey and seal a leak became unrealistic within the early stage of this project as the complexity of the challenge became clear, and therefore this overall objective has not been met.
+The originally planned outcome of targeting a kit which required a single site visit to survey and seal a leak became unrealistic within the early stage of this project as the complexity of the challenge became clear, and therefore this overall objective has not been met.
 However, the learning and development through this project has had the following benefits and outcomes for leak sealing of SF6 leaks from small bore pipes:

 - Six SF6 leaks sealed as part of this project, without the need for an outage or de-gassing.